satvikahuja/SmokyVehicleTransferLearning/README.md

 ## Dataset
 The model was trained on a custom dataset of 400 images labeled as 'smoky' or 'non-smoky'.
 This was created synthetically by https://github.com/srimantacse/VehicleSmokeDataset
+To implement this project in future, need to make dataset from real world.

 ## Model
 The model is based on ResNet-152, a deep residual network with 152 layers.
 We have done Transfer-Learing on the Resnet model with the smoky vehicle dataset to adapt the model to this specific task.